Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-3/day-1/labs/dom-menu-lab-part-1.md

-2. Lastly, be sure to initialize a local repository inside `dom-menu-lab`, then create a remote repository on your github account that you can push your commits to.
+2. Lastly, be sure to initialize a local repository inside dom-menu-lab, then create a remote repository on your github account that you can push your commits to.
-3. Once you are done with parts 1 and 2 of these labs, you can copy and paste a link to your repo using the [homework submittal form](https://forms.gle/aGLyBqABxeDLv18B9)
+3. Once you are done with parts 1 and 2 of these labs, you can copy and paste a link to your repo using the homework submittal form.

 Take five minutes to familiarize yourself with [CSS Custom Properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - they are an amazing new addition to CSS.
 If you're familiar with using variables with SASS/LESS pre-processors, CSS Custom Properties are similar, but far more powerful because they are dynamic (their values can be changed during runtime) - and they are built into the CSS language!